naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 A. A, link state protocols such as ospf require all routers to maintain their own topology database of the network.
 This topology database is why routing loops are less likely to occur.

+161. What is an advantage of a link-state dynamic routing protocol?
+- A. The only metric needed is hop count.
+- B. Link-state dynamic routing protocols support CIDR and VLSM.
+- C. OSPF requires only a small amount of resources such as CPU and RAM.
+- D. Link-state dynamic routing protocols use triggered updates for recalculation of routing tables.

+A. D, OSPF employs link-state advertisement (LSA) flooding and triggered updates.
+When these occur, every participating router will recalculate its routing table.

+162. What type of network is best suited for a link-state routing protocol such as OSPF?
+- A. Extremely small networks of three routers
+- B. Networks with routers that have a limited amount of RAM and CPU
+- C. Large hierarchical networks like global networks
+- D. Networks within organizations with limited training of network admins

+A. C, they can seperate out the participating routers with areas and border area routers.

+163. Which is an example of an interior gateway protocol that is non proprietary?
+- A. EGP
+- B. OSPF
+- C. EIGRP
+- D. BGP

+A. B, OSPF is an interior gateway protocol and a non proprietary standard.

+164. You have several sites, each with a different administrative unit, in your company.
+Which routing protocol should you choose?
+- A. BGP
+- B. OSPF
+- C. RIPv2
+- D. EGP

+A. B

+165. Which area must be present when using the OSPF routing protocol with multiple areas?
+- A. Area 0
+- B. Area 1
+- C. Area 10
+- D. Area 4

+A. A